 Thousands of Aussies every month search for information about recycling bottle caps.
 For the record, they are recyclable, and there’s one organisation who’s taking them places you’d never have imagined.

-Supported by the global Coca-Cola Foundation, Melbourne based not-for-profit Envision is in the process of turning bottle caps into prosthetic limbs.
+Supported by the global Coca-Cola Foundation, Melbourne based not-for-profit Envision is in the process of turning bottle caps into mobility aids, or artificial plastic limbs.
 According to Sean Teer, director and founder of Envision, the idea grew out of the organisation’s core mission to assist long-term unemployed people in gaining skills for employment.

 “We started focusing on teaching people on the recycling process, because we think that is the future, and we can show and lead the way as an organisation.
 We started investigating and finding out about plastics, particularly plastic bottle tops,” said Sean.

-From here the team took a leap in imagination, making the link between their own recycling initiatives and the need for prosthetic plastic limbs in developing countries.
-Now they’re working towards turning one million bottle tops into 100 prosthetic hands and arms.
+From here the team took a leap in imagination, making the link between their own recycling initiatives and the need for mobility aids in developing countries.
+Now they’re working towards turning one million bottle tops into 100 devices, in the form of hands and arms.

 It’s been more than a year since Coca-Cola announced its global commitment to create a world without waste by recycling or collecting a bottle for every one sold by 2030.